African Elephant Facts

 The social architecture of Loxodonta africana is one of the most complex in the animal kingdom, characterized by a deep-rooted matriarchal system.
 The fundamental social unit is the family group, consisting of closely related females—sisters, daughters, and aunts—and their immature offspring.
 At the helm is the matriarch, typically the oldest and most experienced female.
 Her encyclopedic memory is the key to the herd's survival; she retains spatial knowledge of migratory routes, distant water sources, and seasonal foraging grounds accumulated over decades.

-Males, upon reaching sexual maturity between the ages of 10 and 15, are gradually excluded from the natal herd.
+Males, upon reaching sexual maturity between the ages of 10 and 15, gradually leave the natal herd.
 They adopt a more solitary existence or form loose, transient bachelor coalitions.
 Periodically, mature males enter a physiological state known as "musth."
-Characterized by a massive surge in testosterone—often 60 times the basal level—musth induces heightened aggression and an overwhelming drive to mate.
-During this period, males secrete a pungent fluid from their temporal glands and continuously dribble highly odorous urine, broadcasting their physiological status to both potential mates and rival males.
-Combat between musth males is a brutal, seismic affair involving ferocious tusk clashes and wrestling that can result in fatal puncture wounds.
+Characterized by a surge in testosterone—often far above the basal level—musth brings heightened aggression and a strong drive to mate.
+During this period, males secrete fluid from their temporal glands and dribble urine, signaling their physiological status to potential mates and rivals.
+Competition between musth males may involve tusk clashes and wrestling that can cause serious or fatal injuries.

 Communication among African elephants is multi-modal, utilizing tactile, visual, olfactory, and acoustic signals.
 They are particularly renowned for their use of infrasound—low-frequency vocalizations below the threshold of human hearing (under 20 Hertz).
 These powerful acoustic waves can propagate through the ground and air for several miles, allowing widely dispersed herds to coordinate movements, broadcast reproductive readiness, and alert others to danger.